The Hendra Pony Club Inc, is not an Agistment business, stable or horse boarding facility.

 The Hendra Pony club is one of the last inner-city pony clubs in Brisbane and the area surrounding Hendra has long been associated with the racing industry with three race tracks in the vicinity.
-Sadly many of the area's horse facilities are disappearing for residential and commercial building, but the Hendra Pony Club continues to thrive and offer pony club riders a spot to kept their horse.
+Sadly many of the area's horse facilities are disappearing for residential and commercial building, but the Hendra Pony Club continues to thrive and offer pony club riders a spot to keep their horse.

 Agistment Attendance as set by the Management Committee annually

 The committee will review at quarterly periods Agister's records and details of progress for all families will be posted on our members only facebook page: hpc maintenance hours.